ng-maps/ng-maps/libs/core/README.md

 Add `NgMapsCoreModule` to your _AppModule_.

-Additionally you will need to add the `@ng-maps/google` module and follow [the instruction there](https://ng-maps.github.io/google/index.html).
+Additionally, you will need to add the `@ng-maps/google` module and follow [the instruction there](https://ng-maps.github.io/google/index.html).
 As alternative there is a here maps module which isn't ready for production yet.

 ### Lazy loading configuration